Years published: 1987, 1988, 1989, 1995, 1996, 2000, 2007, 2008, 2012, 2015, 2018, 2023

 The goal of hemophilia B therapy is to provide a treatment that allows for long-term expression of the missing or deficient factor in a patient’s blood without continuous medical intervention; a so-called “cure.”
-Gene therapy has the potential to fulfill this objective; however, it has been met with limited success.
+Gene therapy has the potential to fulfill this objective.
 In hemophilia B gene therapy, the addition of a new gene would allow an individual to produce enough of the factor IX protein.
 Ideally, replacement of the defective gene with the new gene could be permanent and an individual will no longer have to infuse with clotting factor concentrate based upon the level achieved, or if required would only be used quite infrequently.

 To obtain information on hemophilia B clinical trials visit www.clinicaltrials.gov.
 Studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.
 For information about clinical trials being conducted at the National Institutes of Health (NIH) Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office at: